Camping: Canada

+Australia

+According to the Australian government, camping and caravan holds a special place in the hearts of many Australians, as it offers a unique opportunity to connect with the country's diverse natural landscapes and rich outdoor heritage.
+Australia benefits from a favorable climate and an expansive array of camping grounds and sites throughout the country.

+Before the onset of COVID-19, there was a notable 67% increase in the number of caravan and camping trips over the preceding decade.
+In the year concluding in 2019, Australians embarked on a record-breaking 13.9 million caravan and camping journeys.
+Of these excursions, commercial caravan parks and camping grounds contributed to 52% of trips, 62% of nights spent, and 64% of total expenditure.
+Since the lifting of COVID-related restrictions, there has been a strong rebound in numbers.
+By the conclusion of the year in June 2022, trips had reached 12.7 million, while spending surged to an unprecedented $10.5 billion.
+With over 770,000 caravan and campervan registrations nationwide in 2021, this upward trend is poised to persist.

 Camping and public access

 Camping on open land, regardless of ownership, is legal in a few countries, including Sweden and Scotland.
 In Sweden, a right of public access – allowing outdoor recreational activity on privately held wilderness – is enshrined in the constitution.
 Large groups, however, must obtain the landowner's permission.
 In Scotland, people may camp on most unenclosed land, whether state- or privately owned.
 There is however a "leave-no-trace" policy and a common-law outdoor-access code.